ibm-cloud-architecture/vaccine-monitoring-agent/README.md

 minimal-prod-ibm-es-kafka-user           tls              simple
 ```

 * Get bootstrap URL.
 The output of the command `cloudctl es init` returns the external URL, but as we need the internal bootstrap URL.
-To get it we use the OpenShift console and the Installed Operators > ibm-eventstreams... > EventStreams Detauls for the instance we want to connect.
+To get it we use the OpenShift console and the Installed Operators > ibm-eventstreams... > EventStreams Defaults for the instance we want to connect.
 In the YAML view we get the kafkaListeners:

 ```yaml
   kafkaListeners: